 – Paid Search Approach

 Another way to create this section is to break it down by each marketing tactic.
 However, each program should include the target audience, creative execution, paid media (where applicable), and KPIs.

 - B2B Social Media Marketing (Paid, Organic)

 - Public Relations Strategy

 Measurement: Measurement can either be in its section or the programs above.

 Whatever way you decide to lay out your plan, building a marketing strategy for B2B could get complicated for a few reasons.
 In many cases, enterprise brands have more than one audience segment.
 They may have different products targeting different verticals, industries, and users.

 B2B Marketing Strategies: Lessons to Learn

-When I think about B2B data analytics, I like to put it into two separate categories–performance measurement and research & analytics.
+When I think about B2B data analytics, I put it into two categories–performance measurement and research & analytics.
 I have struggled with ADD my entire life, so I want everything to be black and white.
 It makes everything simple.
 With gray areas, it becomes complicated and challenging for me to focus.
 So, bear with me.